History of medieval Arabic and Western European domes: Papal States

+Republic of Venice

+The church of San Michele in Isola has a domed bell tower from around 1460.

+Venetian Renaissance architecture, perhaps delayed due to Venice's political independence, was blended with the existing Venetian architectural tradition of Eastern influence.
+Pietro Lombardo designed the church of Santa Maria dei Miracoli (1481–89) with a dome over the sacristy.
+The masonry dome on a shallow drum and pendentives is covered by a taller outer wooden dome with a lantern.
+In the late fifteenth century, several small central-plan churches were built in Venice with low domes on pendentives in a Byzantine style, such as the churches of San Giobbe, San Giovanni Crisostomo, and Santa Maria Formosa.

+Šibenik Cathedral uses a cross-domed design on its eastern end by Giorgio Orsini.
+The dome's arcades were completed in 1491.

 Low Countries of northwest Europe

 In the fifteenth century, pilgrimages to and flourishing trade relations with the Near East exposed the Low Countries of northwest Europe to the use of bulbous domes in the architecture of the Orient.
 Although the first expressions of their European use are in the backgrounds of paintings, architectural uses followed.
 The Dome of the Rock and its bulbous dome being so prominent in Jerusalem, such domes apparently became associated by visitors with the city itself.
 In Bruges, The Church of the Holy Cross, designed to symbolize the Holy Sepulchre, was finished with a Gothic church tower capped by a bulbous cupola on a hexagonal shaft in 1428.
 Sometime between 1466 and 1500, a tower added to the Chapel of the Precious Blood was covered by a bulbous cupola very similar to Syrian minarets.
 Likewise, in Ghent, an octagonal staircase tower for the Church of St. Martin d'Ackerghem, built in the beginning of the sixteenth century, has a bulbous cupola like a minaret.
 These cupolas were made of wood covered with copper, as were the examples over turrets and towers in the Netherlands at the end of the fifteenth century, many of which have been lost.
 The earliest example from the Netherlands that has survived is the bulbous cupola built in 1511 over the town hall of Middelburg.
 Multi-story spires with truncated bulbous cupolas supporting smaller cupolas or crowns became popular in the following decades.